hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-TiledMaps.package/SMAExpiringValue.class/README.md

-A SMAExpiringValue provides a timeToLive for expiring values
+A SMAExpiringValue provides a timeToLive for TileSources